love. week seven.

 3. I think that death provides an outlet for love.
 I remember gaping at the gorgeous tombs that generations of Argentinians built for their loved ones in Buenos Aires.
 I remember the spirit of love and unity that embraced NY after 9/11.
 And, walking through the snow today, I was struck by the beauty and creativity spawned by the rules limiting indoor dining.
 Hundreds of outdoor ‘huts’ have sprung up, joyful elegies to those who’ve passed away from Covid.

 This ‘outlet’ is both an opportunity to recover from and to shield ourselves from the grief.
-How many charities were started by grieving relatives?
-Perhaps most.
+How many charities were started by grieving relatives in honor of the departed?
 Love, more than anything else, can provide meaning to senseless death.

 I recently spoke with a Jewish matchmaker about her work, and she told me how her work is motivated by… wait for it… the holocaust!
 She feels that the only proper response to the hate and destruction heaped upon the generation before her, is to work to create renewed love and renewed birth.